-Funding urgent research into COVID-19 with UKRI
+Funding rapid research into COVID-19

 The NIHR and UK Research and Innovation have co-funded rapid research to support the response to the COVID-19 pandemic.
 The funded projects are expected to lead to a benefit in UK, potentially international, public health within 12 months.